 Please ensure that you enter the Lot Number exactly as printed on the product.

-3. The inventory detail page will show the status and inventory count broken down by Lot Number.
+3. Once a shipping plan containing a lot code is created, the inventory detail page will show the status and inventory count broken down by Lot Number.
 Note: if your SKUs are also enabled for FEFO, you will see both expiration date and Lot number.

-4. Merchants can request to mark a specific batch of products as unavailable, and Deliverr will stop fulfilling this batch.
+4. Merchants can request to mark a specific lot code as unavailable, and Deliverr will stop fulfilling this batch.
 Our Support team will handle this request and confirm once the batch is marked as unavailable in our system.

 5. In the event of a recall, merchants can reach out to our Support team to request a report of all orders shipped to customers with containing the lot number impacted by the recall.
 This will allow merchants to provide more proactive communication to customers and manage recalls more effectively.